Desirable Automatic Watch features:

 Maratec $280 [Maratec's Only Retailer] a little more modern

-Laco with Miyota movement $370, sapphire glass, is 100% true to history and definitely quality, you can request the strap without rivets.
+Laco with Miyota movement $370, sapphire glass, is 100% true to history and definitely quality.
+If you order it, note that you may request them give you the strap WITHOUT rivets.
 [Laco A-Dial, Laco B-Dial].
 Or to skip the import hassle from Germany: [Amazon]

 Uhren von Uhr (great value ETA) $310 (newer company) A dial 40mm, A dial 42mm, B dial 40mm, B dial 42mm